What is OCR? Optical Character Recognition Basics

 QR Reader Application Displayed On a Phone Screen

-How accurate is OCR?
+How Accurate is OCR?

-What are the benefits of OCR?
+What are the Benefits of OCR?

 Optical character recognition is the fastest, cheapest, and most efficient method of digitizing the content contained in a physical paper document.
 OCR technology provides a variety of benefits including: